-- Assess and evaluate the quality and safety of the care and services provided to the members, Identify opportunities for improvement, plan and implement appropriate interventions, and evaluate the effectiveness of the interventions. - Assess the characteristics and needs of the population and relevant subpopulations and ensure programs and services are addressing those needs. - Identify and address the needs of the population, including those with complex, chronic, Special needs, and Social Determinants of Health (SDoH). - Ensure the delivery of quality care and services to the members complies with state, federal, and NCQA requirements, utilizing best practices and benchmarks to drive performance improvement.
-Ensure all regulatory and reporting requirements are met. - Achieve goals related to healthcare quality, cost, and satisfaction and optimize performance in standardized performance metrics including but not limited to NCQA Health Plan Ratings which include, HEDIS[®], and CAHPS[®] results. - Promote the delivery of high-quality, safe, and effective medical, behavioral health, and preventive care from the providers ensuring that care meets or exceeds accepted standards of quality within the community, regionally, and nationally and aligns with best-practice guidelines. - Ensure geographic availability of providers and facilities as well as accessibility to Healthcare services. - Identify and address the needs of the population based on demographic information, Including evaluation of ethnic and racial healthcare disparities and language barriers. - Measure, analyze, evaluate, and improve the administrative services and processes within Capital's organization. - Empower the members to make healthy lifestyle choices through health promotion activities, support for the self-management of chronic conditions, community outreach efforts, and coordination with community resources. - Educate the members about patient safety issues, healthcare options, and how to navigate The healthcare system such as but not limited to, health promotion activities, member newsletters, and community outreach efforts. - Provide service that meets or exceeds expectations and benchmarks.
+- Assess and evaluate the quality and safety of the care and services provided to the Members and identify opportunities for improvement; plan and implement appropriate interventions, and evaluate the effectiveness of the interventions. - Assess the characteristics and needs of the population and relevant subpopulations and ensure programs and services are addressing those needs. - Identify and address the needs of the population, including those with complex, chronic, special needs, and Social Determinants of Health (SDoH). - Ensure the delivery of quality care and services to the members complies with state and Federal requirements, utilizing best practices and benchmarks to drive performance improvements.
+Ensure all regulatory and reporting requirements are met. - Achieve goals related to healthcare quality, cost, and satisfaction and optimize performance in standardized performance metrics including but not limited to HEDIS® and CAHPS® results. - Promote the delivery of high-quality, safe, and effective medical, behavioral health, and preventive care from the providers ensuring that care meets or exceeds accepted standards of quality within the community, regionally, and nationally and aligns with best-practice guidelines. - Ensure geographic availability of providers and facilities as well as accessibility to healthcare services.

+- Identify and address the needs of the population based on demographic information, including evaluation of ethnic and racial healthcare disparities and language barriers. - Measure, analyze, evaluate, and improve the administrative services and processes within Capital's organization. - Empower the members to make healthy lifestyle choices through health promotion activities, support for the self-management of chronic conditions, community outreach efforts, and coordination with community resources. - Educate the members about patient safety issues, healthcare options, and how to navigate the healthcare system such as but not limited to, health promotion activities, member newsletters, and community outreach efforts. - Provide service that meets or exceeds expectations and benchmarks.